ChrisIns/Terraform_lamp/README.md

 ```

-And we difine the output file:
+And we define the output file:

 ```